When you enrol to study with us, we need information to help us confirm your legal name and residency status.

 - Justice of the Peace (JP) – Find a JP near you

 - Notary Public - Find a notary near you

 - Court Registrar or Deputy Registrar

-- Member of Parliament
+- Member of Parliament.

-A verified copy of a whakapapa statement is only acceptable when you cannot obtain a birth certificate.
-This must be signed by you and a kaumatua as evidence of identity and citizenship.
+A verified copy of a whakapapa statement is only acceptable when you cannot get a birth certificate.
+This must be signed by you and a kaumātua as evidence of identity and citizenship.

 - write the following words (or words to the same effect): ‘This is a true copy of an original document that I have sighted.’

-If you have any questions about providing us with verified copies of your identification get in touch:
+If you have any questions about providing us with verified copies of your identification, get in touch: